|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 The crew's quarters are accessible with remains of bunks and personal effects.
 Mess area contains crockery.
 A latrine.
 Machinery and fire fighting gear is suspended on the deck.
 Amidships much has fallen onto the seabed including some AA guns and their mounts.
 Some items have been recovered from the bridge.
 The armament two large turrets with twin 8 inch barrels.
 Large 4.1" guns, dual and quad AA guns are almost all still intact.
 Port torpedo tubes have torpedoes in them.

 The interior structure are intact and safe for exploration.
 Radiation is no longer a threat.
 But several divers have lost their lives in deep penetrations of the wreck.

-The ship's bell was removed by US sailors prior to the atomic tests.
-Today, it is displayed at Navy Museum's Cold War Gallery at the Washington DC Navy Yard.
+The ship's bell was removed by U. S. Navy sailors before to the atomic tests.
+Today, displayed at U. S. Navy Museum (The Navy Museum) in the Cold War Gallery.